Thomas J. Pickard

-Thomas Joseph Pickard (born January 6, 1950) is a former acting Director of the Federal Bureau of Investigation for 71 days in the summer of 2001 following the resignation of Director Louis Freeh.
-He is the longest serving and one of only two Democrats to have ever led the FBI in the 115-year history of the organization, the other being James B. Adams who served as acting director for seven days in February of 1978.
+Thomas Joseph Pickard (born January 6, 1950) is an American lawyer who served as the acting Director of the Federal Bureau of Investigation for 71 days in the summer of 2001 following the resignation of Director Louis Freeh.

 Early life and education

 Born in Woodside, Queens, New York.
 He graduated from Saint Francis College in Brooklyn with a BBA in accounting, and subsequently received his MBA in taxation from St. John's University in Jamaica, Queens.
 He is a Certified Public Accountant, licensed by the state of New York.